souadie/CSC4202-iktr/README.md

 - **Objective**:
   - Create an exam timetable that minimizes conflicts and meets all constraints.

-**Importance of the Problem**:
+Importance of the Problem:

-- **Resource Utilization**: Efficient use of rooms and instructors, avoiding underuse or overuse of resources.
+Resource Utilization: Efficient use of rooms and instructors, avoiding underuse or overuse of resources.
-- **Logistical Efficiency**: Streamlined operations for the university's administrative staff.
+Logistical Efficiency: Streamlined operations for the university's administrative staff.
-- **Fairness**: Equitable scheduling for all students and instructors, avoiding biases and scheduling conflicts.
+Fairness: Equitable scheduling for all students and instructors, avoiding biases and scheduling conflicts.